-Games of Go on Disk (GoGoD) is a partnership between T Mark Hall and John Fairbairn that for over a decade has produced a collection of professional Go games (originally distributed on floppy disk, then CD-ROM from 2001 onward).
-Updates are prepared twice a year, and as of Winter 2010 the collection includes over 65,000 games in standard SGF format.
+Games of Go on Disk (GoGoD) was a partnership between T Mark Hall and John Fairbairn that for over a decade has produced a collection of professional Go games (originally distributed on floppy disk, then CD-ROM from 2001 onward).
+Updates are prepared twice a year, and as of Winter 2015 the collection includes over 85,000 games in standard SGF format.
 This is a commercial collection that can be purchased directly (15 USD).
 Over time, GoGoD expanded into both a database and an encyclopedia of general Go related knowledge - historical information in particular, with the encyclopedia part increasingly emphasized.
 With T Mark Hall's Death, John Fairbairn felt he was no longer able to properly maintain the encyclopedia portion of GoGod, and it was removed, along with a significant reduction in price.

 Starting in the summer of 2006, GoGoD has offered a free service of one or more go problems each day at their website called "Coffee-Break Go".
 It is now found only on the GoGoD CD.

 Each issue of the GoGoD database has three integrated components: an encyclopaedia, a database of games, and a suite of programs.
 The **encyclopaedia** (TBase) offers, in easily readable HTML format:

 - Detailed data on almost 300 Japanese, Korean, Chinese and Taiwanese tournaments, mostly with tables for each year and often with reports on title matches